 WINS FOR: the creepy imaginary friend

 While parked at a gas station, twenty-three year old Rhonda sees something so strange that she doesn’t realize until it’s over that she just sat there while someone dressed in a rabbit costume kidnapped a young girl.
-Feeling guilty over over having done nothing, Rhonda joins the investigation.
-As she gets closer to finding the kidnapper, she starts to unravel the mystery of another missing child: her best friend from childhood, Lizzy.
+Feeling guilty about having done nothing, Rhonda joins the investigation.
+As she gets closer to finding the kidnapper, she starts to unravel the mystery of another missing girl: her best friend from childhood, Lizzy.